The Crew (2000 film): Plot

-Four retired mobsters Bobby - the straight man leader, Bats - a cantankerous man with a short fuse and a pacemaker, Mouth - a silent ladies man many years past his prime, and Brick - a nice but dimwitted man plan one last crime to save their apartment at a retirement home (the owners are forcing them out with a rent increase so that the apartments can be rented to young, affluent South Beach couples).
-The four steal a corpse from the mortuary to use as the "victim" in a staged murder scene.
-Unknown to them, the body was that of Luis Ventanna, the head of a Colombian drug smuggling ring.
-As a result of the "murder", many of the young renters leave and the four men are given cash and a rent discount by the complex to keep living there.
-Much of this money is spent on high living and women, which causes a young stripper, Ferris to discover that the four men staged the murder - while spending time with the normally-silent "Mouth," he reveals that his mouth is loosened by intimacy with women.
+Four retired mobsters: Bobby - the no-nonsense leader, Bats - a cantankerous man with a short fuse and a pacemaker, Mouth - a silent ladies' man many years past his prime, and Brick - a man who still sends Christmas cards to everyone he has ever worked with, are worried they will no longer be able to afford their South Beach apartment when rents go up due to it becoming a hot spot for young affluent couples.
+The four plan to stage a murder in the lobby of their building, hoping to make the apartment building undesirable to new tenants, and steal a corpse from the mortuary to use as the "victim."
+Unknown to them, the body is that of Luis Ventanna, the senile father of Raoul Ventanna, head of a Colombian drug smuggling ring.
+As a result of the "murder," many of the young renters leave and the four men are given cash and a rent discount by the complex to keep living there.

-To keep the woman quiet, the four agree to kill her stepmother, but instead kidnap her and fake her death by setting fire to her mansion.
-In the process, they accidentally burn down the house of the drug-smuggler's son, who happened to live in a nearby mansion.
-Believing that someone is trying to usurp his power, the drug lord offers $100,000 to anyone who brings him the head of the man responsible.
-This results in a confrontation at the apartment, leading to the capture of a female police officer and her partner, one of the wiseguys, the young woman, and the stepmother.
-The other wiseguys manage to escape this conflict, and track down the men who kidnapped their friend.
+Bobby has been paying a private detective to find his daughter, Olivia, whom he hasn't seen since she was a child, but the others spend their shares of the windfall recklessly.
+Mouth begins frequenting a strip club and paying attention to a young dancer named Ferris.
+Mouth, who becomes talkative after intimacy with a woman, reveals to Ferris that he and his friends staged the murder.
+In return for her silence, Ferris asks them to kill her stepmother, Pepper.
+They agree, but kidnap Pepper instead, planning to fake her death by setting fire to her mansion.
+In the process, they burn down the mansion next door, which belongs to Ventanna.

-They call in all of their still-living former associates from their active years and lay siege to the ship where the drug lord is holding his prisoners.
-They then turn the ship and the drug smugglers over to the police, along with a shipment of drugs.
-A truckload of Cuban cigars is taken by the men and used to make their apartment complex into "a retirement home for old wiseguys who are down on their luck."
+Believing that someone is trying to usurp his power, Ventanna offers $100,000 to anyone who brings him the head of the man responsible.
+This results in a confrontation at the apartment, leading to the capture of Mouth, Ferris, Pepper, and Detectives Neal and Menteer, the police officers who have been investigating the original "murder."
+The other wiseguys escape this conflict, and follow the kidnappers to the docks where the prisoners are being held.

-A sub-plot of the movie involves Bobby's search for his long lost daughter, whom he hasn't seen since he was in his 30s and she was a small child.
+Brick calls all of their still-living former associates and they lay siege to the ship.
+During the rescue, Detective Menteer is revealed to be on Ventanna's payroll and Bobby recognizes Detective Neal as his now-grown daughter.
+The wiseguys then turn the ship, the drug smugglers, and the dirty cop over to the police, along with a shipment of drugs.
+A truckload of Cuban cigars is taken by the four friends and used to make their apartment complex into "a retirement home for old wiseguys who are down on their luck."